viters/docs/cookbook/data-models/build-content-with-m2a.md

 [Singleton](/getting-started/glossary.html#singleton) collection and then create three separate _(but less complex)_ pages.

-Alternatively, if you you plan to have more and more unique pages composed of the same content-types, using an m2a with more complex frontend logic may end up being more efficient than countless Singletons.
+Alternatively, if you plan to have more and more unique pages composed of the same content-types, using an m2a with more complex frontend logic may end up being more efficient than countless Singletons.

 ### Is M2A only for content?